MRaza98/BIPM/README.md

 - [ ] 9.
 Model Evaluation
 - [ ] 10.
 Model Interpretation
 - [ ] 11.
 Fine-Tuning and Optimization
+- [ ] 12.
+Recommendations to the Hospital

 ## Data Science Guideline